Are your students getting bored of the same old math lesson day after day? It’s time to bring some graphing activities into their lives!

-For line plots you can have students do jumps outside and then measure the jumps.
+Create line plots by having students do jumps on a sidewalk or grassy spot and then measure the jumps.
 Students can use the data to graph how many students were able to do each length.

-You can have students count things they find outside such as leaves, rocks, insects, number of clouds, trees, etc…
+Another outdoor graphing activity would be to have students count things they find outside such as leaves, rocks, insects, number of clouds, trees, etc… This is a perfect opportunity to create picture graphs.

 This is an easy way to have students collect data.
 They can collect and graph data based on students’ favorite: